hafidaso/EDA-Education---Morocco/README.md

 ## 📊 Project Overview

-This comprehensive project provides a complete analysis of Morocco's education system from 2000-2030, including historical trends, international comparisons, and strategic forecasting.
+This comprehensive project provides a complete analysis of Morocco's education system from 2000 to 2030, including historical trends, international comparisons, and strategic forecasting.
 The project combines data collection, statistical analysis, visualization, and policy recommendations to support evidence-based education policy decisions.

 ---